pendo-io/pendo-mobile-sdk/ios/pnddocs/flutter-ios.md

 >[!NOTE]
 >The `API Key` can be found in your Pendo Subscription Settings in App Details.

-1. Add the following code as soon as the app starts:
+1. For optimal integration place the following code at the beginning of your app's execution:
     ```dart
     import 'package:pendo_sdk/pendo_sdk.dart';
     var pendoKey = 'YOUR_API_KEY_HERE';